 - If the property contains a water well, a ‘change of ownership’ form must be completed prior to or at closing.
 If the well has never been registered with the state, a buyer may wind up having to pay for this and register the well within a certain number of days after closing.

-- If the buyer finds something unsatisfactory during inspections they can report it as an inspection objection on a standard form, walk away and recoup their earnest money deposit.
-Or, buyer and seller can negotiate for repairs or closing cost credits for a period of time that expires on the have until the inspection resolution deadline.
-Otherwise the deal terminates and the buyer can recoup their earnest money deposit.
+- If the buyer finds something unsatisfactory during inspections they can report it as an inspection objection on a standard form, walk away, and recoup their earnest money deposit.
+Or, the buyer and seller can negotiate for repairs or closing cost credits for a period of time that expires on the have until the inspection resolution deadline.
+Otherwise, the deal terminates and the buyer can recoup their earnest money deposit.